Dental antibiotics – When to use what

 Cephalosporins don’t offer any advantage over penicillin V unless the patient is in the hospital.
 Cephalosporins are effective against S aureus, an organism responsible for many secondary infections that patients acquire in hospitals.
 For penicillin-allergic patients, the antibiotic of choice is clindamycin.
 If allergic to both then see below.
 Macrolides, such as erythromycin and azithromycin, have no place in the treatment of odontogenic infections and have the potential to cause significant harm.
 Tetracyclines, although effective for the treatment of some periodontal infections, are not indicated in the treatment of patients with infections of odontogenic origin.

 If the source of the infection has been removed and the patient fails to respond favorably after two to three days of penicillin V or clindamycin therapy, it is necessary to add metronidazole.
-Metronidazole is highly effective against anaerobic bacteria but inactive against obligate aerobes.
+Metronidazole is highly effective against anaerobic bacteria but inactive against obligate aerobes, thus it is a good antibiotic for sinus graft infections.
 Therefore, it is not appropriate as a first line of defense or replacement antibiotic for infections of odontogenic origin, but is very effective in combination with the primary antibiotic of choice.

 The recommended dental antibiotic dosages are as follows:

 - Clindamycin: 300mg TID or QID

 What to do when a patient is allergic to both penicillin and clindamycin?

 - Azithromycin Z-Pack 3 or 5 day pack

 - Clarithromycin 500mg (2 tabs for premed) 250-500mg q 12hr 7-14 day